 - Testing is the preview branch that will eventually become the next major release.
 The packages included in this branch have had some testing in unstable but they may not be fit for release yet.
 It contains newer packages than stable but older than unstable.
 This branch is updated continually until it is frozen.

 - Unstable, always codenamed sid (Still In Development), is the trunk.
 Packages are accepted without checking the distribution as a whole.
 This branch is usually run by software developers who participate in a project and need the latest libraries available, and by those who prefer bleeding-edge software.
 This branch can be installed through a system upgrade from stable or testing.

 As you go from stable to unstable, you find newer and less stable software.
 A new stable branch of Debian gets released approximately every 2 years.
-It receive official support for about 3 years with update for major security or usability fixes.
+It receives official support for about 3 years with the update for major security or usability fixes.
 Point releases are available every several months.

 - Buzz (1.1)